 You can also check out the independent hiking tours wherein you can take the hike on your own.
 Examples of independent tours are the One Day Gubeikou Hiking, Beijing Knot Great Wall Hiking, and the Sizoulou Adventure.
 You just have to remember and take note of the routes and know what to ride to go there.

 If you cannot decide which section to visit, try first the Badaling and Mutianyu in Beijing as these sections portray the full features of the Great Wall.
 Many travelers have picked Badaling as their favorite while Mutianyu is a good choice if you will go to China on holiday.

 Visiting and exploring the Great Wall can be more enjoyable from March to October.
 Better to avoid Chinese public holidays if you do not want a large number of tourist companions.

 Anyone can visit the wall, even the seniors, children, and handicapped.
 There are sections like Badaling and Mutianyu that have cable cars, luges, and pulley cars for the ease and comfort of the tourists.

 If you are into hiking, you can opt to go to Jinshanling to experience its stunning scenery and military defensive constructions that are well-preserved.
-Another option and is very popular among hikers is Simatai.
+Another option that is very popular among hikers is Simatai.

 For safety and easier hiking, ensure to wear pants and anti-skid sneakers.
 Protect your skin by applying sunscreen and your eyes by wearing eyeglasses.

 For food, you can buy it from fast-food restaurants located near the Great Wall.
 Or you can always bring your food.